"Every time you spend money,

 swimming with dolphins

-Dolphins are captured and confined to small tanks where they live in unnatural, unhealthy conditions, and are forced to perform tricks, instead of living in the wild where they enjoy swimming 60 miles a day with their families.
+Dolphins are captured and confined to small tanks where they live in unnatural, unhealthy conditions, and are forced to perform tricks, instead of swimming 60 miles a day in the wild.
+And swimming with wild dolphins disrupts their feeding, breeding and resting.

 swimming with whale sharks